robertwoodland/y13project/TO-DO.md

 Maybe use Bootstrap toasts with autohide property to show task being added to database

 Completed tasks count (store in users, use as context, increment when task completed)

+Fix issues where tasks not being updated properly (no projectId)

 ## All other areas of the app